|R O S H A N H O U S H M A N D

 My life’s journey has been based on making art for the past thirty years.
 It has been the only constant

 in my life for as long as I can remember.
 My process feels ritualistic, and I am often guided by intuition,

-sensitivity to the formal relationships in paint, and the subconscious.
+and a sensitivity to the formal relationships in paint.

 “Remnants” addresses artistic traditions of the past, examining relationships between symbol, pattern

 and chance.
 The paintings offer a unique dichotomy characteristic of anomalous encounters, in this

 case eastern and western.
 Integrating elements of the east in a western context, and visa versa, form

 becomes content as one becomes a metaphor for the other.
 The decorative becomes iconic.
 This

 investigation into and reinterpretation of Asian motifs is a personal, rather than purely historical quest

 The “trailscript” paintings are inspired by poetry, travel and prayer of the east, and they mysteriously